Morningside Campus Status Updates

 Krupp has pioneered innovative approaches to harnessing the power of the marketplace to protect the environment and has led EDF’s groundbreaking corporate partnerships with FedEx, KKR, McDonald’s and others.
 He helped GM develop its plan to sell only zero-emission vehicles by 2035.
 Most recently, Walmart announced it achieved the goal it set in partnership with EDF to cut a billion metric tons of climate pollution, equivalent to Japan’s annual climate emissions.

-He was educated at Yale, where he was recently elected to the board of trustees, and at the University of Michigan Law School.
+He was educated at Yale, where he serves on the board of trustees, and at the University of Michigan Law School.
 Krupp appears frequently in the media and was named one of America’s Best Leaders by U.S. News and World Report.
 He is a recipient of the 2015 William K. Reilly Environmental Leadership Award from the Center for Environmental Policy at American University.

 President and CEO International Rescue Committee